 Emergency safety showers and eye wash stations are essential for sites where workers could come into contact with hazardous chemicals.
-In some environments providing this life saving equipment can be challenging, for instance a consistent supply of potable water cannot be guaranteed, or a tepid temperature can be difficult to maintain due to extreme ambient temperatures.
+In some environments providing this life saving equipment can be challenging, for instance locations where a consistent supply of potable water cannot be guaranteed.

-In these instances, emergency tank showers provide a viable solution.
-However, because emergency tank showers can go unused for extended periods of time, the water held in the tanks may become stagnant.
+For these sites, emergency tank showers and self-contained units provide a viable solution.
+However, as this equipment can go unused for extended periods of time, the water held in a self-contained shower or eye/face wash units may become stagnant.
 This makes it susceptible to bacterial growth and if not properly treated and maintained can become a source of infection.

-OSHA identified certain bacteria as a potential source of infection in safety showers.
-These include:
+There are certain bacteria that are identified as a potential source of infection in safety showers and eye washes, including:

 - Acanthamoeba, which may cause eye infections